Erin Elise Accomando

 Bethenny Frankel (entrepreneur, writer)

-Chrissy Tiegen (model)
+Chrissy Tiegen (model, personality)

 Cori Smith (activist, writer)